ivanreyes30/github-issues/README.md

 8. Ensure to copy the `client_id` and `client_secret` values to the `.env` file located in the `web` folder to authenticate both the API and Web App.

+9. Place your GitHub personal token into the GITHUB_PERSONAL_TOKEN variable.

+10. Occasionally, changes made to values in .env variables might not take effect immediately.
+Run php artisan config:cache to ensure the changes are applied.

-9. If you encounter issues related to file permissions within the Docker container, you can resolve them by running the command `chmod 777 -R {filepath or directory}`.
+11. If you encounter issues related to file permissions within the Docker container, you can resolve them by running the command `chmod 777 -R {filepath or directory}`.

-10. I've included a Postman collection for your reference.
+12. I've included a Postman collection for your reference.
 You can import it into your Postman application.

 # Web Installation (in the 'web' folder)